jamowei/secure-wireguard-implementation/README.md

 Now you have to upload the public key to the `/home/<username>/.ssh/authorized_keys` file on the server.
 This can be easily achieved by `ssh-copy-id <username>@<server-ip>`.
-Or you create the file first `touch .ssh/authorized_keys` and set the permissions `chmod 700 .ssh/authorized_keys`.
+Or you create the file first `touch .ssh/authorized_keys` and set the permissions `sudo chmod 700 .ssh/authorized_keys`.
 Then you have to copy the public key in `.ssh/id_ed25519.pub` and paste it to the `/home/<username>/.ssh/authorized_keys` file on server.